Basics

 laio start <name-of-config>

-Note: if the config cannot be found in the designated directory, it will search up the path until reaching the users home directory.
+Note: if the local config cannot be found in the current directory, it will search up the path until reaching the users home directory.

 Configuration YAML